 Unfortunately, social media played a huge role in this controversy, and a photo of ISIS insurgents was shown.
 In the photo, the insurgents are holding Starbucks cups.
 To counter Starbucks, and show their support for the president’s decision, Black Rifle Coffee Company vowed to hire 10,000 veterans.

-Starbucks immediately reminded the world of their vow to hire 5,000 military veterans per year in a clap back to Black Rifle’s new vow.
-In Hafer’s eyes, however, he saw Starbucks’ vow as a publicity stunt and reminded everyone that Black Rifle’s vow was not a stunt but more of what the company originated as and who they truly were.
+Starbucks immediately reminded the world of its vow to hire 5,000 military veterans per year in a clapback to Black Rifle’s new vow.
+In Hafer’s eyes, however, he saw Starbucks’ vow as a publicity stunt and reminded everyone that Black Rifle’s vow was not a stunt but more of what the company originated as and who it truly was.

 Black Rifle & Extremist Groups